UKHO/gsfpy/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring, and update the README.
-3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
-Check and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for all supported Python versions.
+The build actions in GitHub will help ensure this is the case.

 Tips
 ----